Austrian schilling: Second Austrian schilling

 With a second "schilling" law on 21 November 1947, new banknotes were introduced.
 The earlier notes could be exchanged for new notes at par for the first 150 schilling and at a rate of 1 new schilling for 3 old schillings thereafter.
-Coins were not affected by this reform.
+This reform did not affect coins.
 The currency stabilised in the 1950s, with the schilling being tied to the U.S. dollar at a rate of $1 = 26 schilling.
 Following the breakdown of the Bretton Woods system in 1971, the schilling was initially tied to a basket of currencies until July 1976, when it was coupled to the German mark.